utkarsh-vaishnav/Ruster/README.md

 # Ruster
+---
-Ruster is a repository which consists of various rust based projects.
+* Ruster is a repository which consists of various rust based problems and solutions to practice.